af/HMR-time/README.md

 # Stop: HMR Time!

-This repo is the culmination of my experiments with [webpack](http://webpack.github.io/), and more specifically its [Hot Module Replacement (HMR](http://webpack.github.io/docs/hot-module-replacement-with-webpack.html) feature.
+This repo is an experiment with [webpack](http://webpack.github.io/), and more specifically its [Hot Module Replacement (HMR](http://webpack.github.io/docs/hot-module-replacement-with-webpack.html) feature.